For most input test cases, you try to minimize the number of time points. The signal data you load includes samples with ramps and discontinuities.

 Simulate the model.
 The Scope block reflects the test case data.

-As an alternative to using a From Workspace block, you can use a Signal Builder block to either create a signal interactively or to import a signal from a MAT-file.
+Instead of using a From Workspace block, you can use a Signal Builder block to either:

 Create a structure and save it in a MAT-file: